 The idea behind these two new tags is to make the type of no indexing content that would have been marked as ‘nofollow’ in the past, clearer to Google.
 The search engine hopes that this additional information will help them better understand how websites relate to each other and that it will help them uncover information about the context of the material posted on your domain.

 What should I do with my existing rel=”nofollow” tags and how will this impact my site?

 Google has specifically instructed site owners not to worry about their existing no indexing rel=”nofollow” tags as these tags will still function as a suggestion or hint for the search engine spiders.
-This means that you do not have to worry about going back and editing your pages you have already published with new no indexing tags.
+This means that you do not have to worry about going back and editing your pages you have already published with new no index tags.

 Google also reports that they do not expect to see large shake ups in the rankings from these changes, particularly since they will still take the rel=”nofollow” tags into account.

 What may be interesting, however, is to see if the changes in how Google interprets the “nofollow” tag impacts links coming from large sites that typically “nofollow” all of their outbound links as a rule, such as Wikipedia.
 If, in the future, Google starts to recognize more of these links, then the sites with backlinks from these large sites could see a lift.

 Google’s decision to change how they regard rel=”nofollow” tags will likely not have an immediate impact on websites and rankings.
-For now, we recommend that our community do their best to implement Google’s new no indexing tag suggestions.
-Although the search engine has specified that brands should start using no indexing tags “at their convenience,” conforming to the latest changes in Google’s recommendations and policies does tend to set brands up for the greatest chances for success.
+For now, we recommend that our community do their best to implement Google’s new no index tag suggestions.
+Although the search engine has specified that brands should start using no index tags “at their convenience,” conforming to the latest changes in Google’s recommendations and policies does tend to set brands up for the greatest chances for success.